 (Available to registered attendees only.
 Register now!)

-Ellen LaNicca Albanese, executive vice president, consumer practice director, CRT/tanaka
+Ellen LaNicca, senior vice president, consumer practice, CRT/tanaka

 Albanese has more than 25 years of public relations experience, creating programs for a number of Fortune500 companies, including American Express, Avon Products, BISSELL Homecare, Charles Schwab & Co., Microsoft and Target.
 Prior to CRT/tanaka, she was president and founding partner of Patrice Tanaka & Company, Inc., which was recognized for workplace culture and the “#1 Most Creative PR Agency in America.”